You can now vote on Amigo’s Scheme.

-Under the Scheme, customers can put in a claim if they were given an unaffordable loan or were the guarantor for one.
-Or if they have any other complaint about a loan or the way Amigo treated them.
+Under the Scheme, customers can put in a claim if they have affordability complaint or if they have any other complaint about a loan or the way Amigo treated them.

 Amigo will decide whether to uphold each claim:

-- will Amigo uphold the same very high rate that the Financial Ombudsman (FOS) does?
-It has not mentioned this;
+- Will Amigo uphold the same very high rate that the Financial Ombudsman (FOS) does?
+It has not said this.

-- Amigo will appoint an independent person to look at any appeals – you won’t be able to appeal Amigo’s decision to the Financial Ombudsman which most people would prefer to do.
+- Amigo will appoint an independent person to look at any appeals – you can’t go to the Financial Ombudsman.

 Amigo will then calculate the redress (the legal term for the refund you would have received if there wasn’t a Scheme) for the claims it upholds: